 Another significant obstacle to a claim of psychological injury under Workers' Compensation is if there is a jurisdictional requirement of objective evidence of injury.
 Some jurisdictions require a physical connection to the mental injury.
-For example, post-traumatic stress syndrome (PTSD) arising from an employment-related physical injury may be compensable, whereas PTSD arising independent of the physical injury may not.
+For example, posttraumatic stress syndrome (PTSD) arising from an employment-related physical injury may be compensable, whereas PTSD arising independent of the physical injury may not.102 a.

-Mental injury claims in Workers' Compensation are typically divided into three categories, two of which demonstrate this connection.
-103,104 a.
 Physical-Mental Claims and Mental-Physical Claims

+Mental injury claims in Workers' Compensation are typically divided into three categories, two of which demonstrate this connection.^{103,104}